hamzafaizi/hamzafaizi/README.md

 ## Fun Facts :fun:

 - I’m curious about how technology works and love breaking down complex systems to understand them better.
-- other then coding, I enjoy playing volleyball, watching anime, and camping.
+- other then coding, I enjoy playing volleyball, watching anime, camping, and skiing :skier:.
-- I have been to 7 countries :shock:
+- I have been to 7 countries :astonished face:

 ---

 ## Thank you

-Thanks for visiting my GitHub and reading my first Readme! :smile: :Thanks:
+Thanks for visiting my GitHub and reading my first Readme! :smiling face: :people hugging: